 This can very easily become reductive.
 Our communities are filled with human beings who live their lives on the familial, communal, national, spiritual, and global level, and our tradition inspires us to think—and to strive to be better—on all those levels.
 They all matter.

-Continuing our effort to saves lives can be a reminder that there is a broader world out there and that there are many ways in which we can (and do) contribute.
+Continuing our effort to saves lives can be a reminder that there is a broader world out there and that there are many ways in which we can contribute.
 This, to me, can be a step in the direction of sanity, hope, and healing.

 * The Nothing But Nets campaign reportedly raised enough, over several years, to distribute 75,000 bed nets; had our initiative solely focused on malaria nets (and not on four similarly effective interventions), we would have raised enough to distribute around 27,000 nets.
 It's worth noting that these are rough estimates, but they give a good idea of the scale of our collective impact in the past year.